-Whether you’re looking to take in some local experiences or simply relax, here are 7 things to do on a layover at Boston Airport.
+Whether you’re looking to take in some local experiences or simply relax, here are seven things to do on a layover at Boston Airport.

 No one would blame you if you want to spend your whole layover checking out the airport dining scene.
 There are plenty of full-service restaurants and bars, casual and to-go eateries, and cafes to satisfy even the pickiest travellers.
-To sample some local favorites, check out any of the Legal Sea Foods outposts (and the Legal Test Kitchen), the Harpoon Tap Room, Durgin Park, and the Sam Adams Brewhouse.
+To sample local favourites, check out any Legal Sea Foods outposts (and the Legal Test Kitchen), the Harpoon Tap Room, Durgin Park, and the Sam Adams Brewhouse.
 Starbucks has several locales, but opt for Dunkin’ Donuts instead to feel like a Bostonian.

-Airport lounges are no longer a secret, available only for travellers in First or Business Class.
-Many lounges at BOS offer access to travellers, regardless of airline or service class, so you can spend your layover in a quieter, more comfortable area than the main terminals.
+Airport lounges are no longer a secret, available only for First or Business Class travellers.
+Many lounges at BOS offer access to travellers, regardless of airline or service class, so that you can spend your layover in a quieter, more comfortable area than the main terminals.
 Pre-purchase a single-visit pass online or join a lounge membership program to gain entry.
 Lounge locations and details are available on our Boston Logan Airport Guide.

-If you’ve got the time (or the money), this airport has got the shops!
-Since all terminals are connected, you can easily while away time on your layover browsing the many stores and boutiques.
-Choose from airport staples like newsstands and convenience stores or do some souvenir and Duty-Free shopping.
+If you’ve got the time (or the money), this airport has the shops!
+Since all terminals are connected, you can easily browse the many stores and boutiques on your layover.
+Choose from airport staples like newsstands and convenience stores, or do some souvenir and Duty-Free shopping.
 We like to hydrate our parched airport skin at Kiehl’s and L’Occitane.
 Popular New England brands include the Black Dog and Vineyard Vines.

 Take some time on your layover to pamper yourself!
-Terminal C’s Classique Salon offers hair and nail service.
+Terminal C’s Classique Salon offers hair and nail services.

-The airport’s location only 3 miles from downtown Boston makes heading out for some sightseeing a particularly appealing – and easy – option during a long layover.
-As long as you’ve got at least 6 hours, we think doing some sightseeing is one of the best ways to spend your time between flights.
+The airport’s location only 3 miles from downtown Boston makes heading out for sightseeing an appealing and easy option during a long layover.
+As long as you’ve got at least 6 hours, sightseeing is one of the best ways to spend your time between flights.

 The MBTA public transit system, known locally as the T, has two connections between the airport and downtown: the Blue Line Subway and the Silver Line Bus Rapid Transit.
 These run frequently during the day and will have you downtown in under 30 minutes.
 If you want an affordable way to get out on Boston Harbor, a commuter ferry also connects the airport to the city.